 But, if you are only going to start using Quickbooks this year, and you're not entering information from prior years, you will need to get a clean starting point.

-That means, you want to enter any balances that you had on January 1st of the year you’re starting with for all Assets & Liabilities you had.
+That means, you want to enter any balances that you had on January 1st of the year you're starting with for all Assets (bank account balances, inventory levels, etc…) & Liabilities (credit card balances, sales tax you need to pay to the state, etc…) you had.
 If you need a refresher on what that means, check out my previous post on that here.

 To get the balances entered, you're going to click the “+ New” button on the left menu, and click “Journal Entry” option.

-You are going to add a line in this journal for each asset & liability you had as of January 1st, entering the balances for any assets as debits, and liabilities as credits.
+You are going to add a line in this journal for each asset & liability you had as of January 1st, entering the balances for any assets in the debit column, and liabilities in the credit column.

 Once you have all those added, you're going to add a line for “Retained Earnings” and let the number auto-fill.
 In the world of Accounting, the debit column always needs to equal the credit column, so just let that number be what it needs to be so they balance.